ashutoshmjain/gita/src/mathuraChap11.md

 > Ihemavindra Samnudam Chakravakev Dampati;
 >
-> Prajyouno Swastikou Vismayurvya Ashnutaam.
+> Prajyouno Swastikou Viswamayurvya Ashnutaam.

-O Lord, may you bring this couple together, like a pair of `Charavaka` birds. `Chakravaka` is a duck.
-In India we call it a `Brahmini` duck.
-Which means a sacred duck.
-Let them enjoy the marital bliss and live a long life along with their progeny.
+O Lord, may you bring this couple together, like a pair of `Charavaka` ducks.
+They may bear auspicious children.
+Their union is for such progeny that set an example for entire world to follow!

 ### second verse
 ----
-`Bramh-rishi` pointed towards `Ganga` to invoke this the second verse in her ..
+`Bramh-rishi` pointed towards `Ganga` to invoke this second verse in herself ..

 > Dhairham Prithvitvam;
 >